centreon/centreon-documentation/en/releases/lifecycle.md

 The third phase of a version begins when the second next major version is available.
 For example, the release of Centreon 21.04 starts the third phase of Centreon 20.04 and the second phase of Centreon 20.10.

+### From version 21.10

+From version 21.10, versions are supported for 2 years.
+The lifecycle of a version is divided into 2 phases, lasting one year each.

+1. First phase: Bugs of all severity levels (minor, major, critical, blocker) and security issues are fixed according to their priority.
+2. Second phase: Major, critical bugs and blockers, or security issues are fixed according to their priority.

+> The severity and prioritization of bugs are the Centreon team's responsibility.

+### Schema

 This schema shows the Centreon lifecycle: